jezzsantos/saastack/src/Tools.GitHubActions/VariableSubstitution/README.md

 # AppSettings Variable Substitution

-This action performs variable substitution of .NET projects (that use `appsettings.json` files) where you also store their variables and secrets in a GitHub repository.
-It also provides a mechanism to verify that all the required settings (defined in `appsettings.json` files) are defined in the GitHub repository before deployment.
+This action performs variable substitution of .NET projects (that use `appsettings.json` files) and Javascript/NodeJS projects (that use `.env` files), where those projects are built using GitHub actions, also choose store their variables and secrets in a GitHub repository.

+It also provides a mechanism to verify that settings designated "required" (by the developer) are also defined in the GitHub repository, before deployment.

-> Unlike the well-known GitHub action [`microsoft/variable-substitution`](https://github.com/microsoft/variable-substitution), this action verifies the settings before substitution, and does not require the developer to modify the `build.yml` file when they add or remove settings in their code.
+> Unlike the well-known GitHub action [`microsoft/variable-substitution`](https://github.com/microsoft/variable-substitution), this action:
+> 1. Verifies the settings before substitution, and
+> 2. Does not require the developer to modify their `build.yml` files with hardcoded mappings.

-> This action will fail the build when there is a mismatch between what the `appsettings.json` files say, and what the GitHub repository has defined in its secrets and environment variables.
+This action will fail the build when there is a mismatch between what the `appsettings.json/.env` files declare, and what the GitHub repository has defined in its secrets and environment variables.

 > This capability dramatically decreases the chances of deploying mis-configured software, as the code changes between deployments.
 In this way, this action is a safeguard for deployment.

 ## How It Works

-This action scans for a set of `appsettings.json` files across the current repository (using a glob pattern filter).
+This action scans for a set of `appsettings.json` files, or `.env` files across the current repository (using a glob pattern filter).

-For each settings file found, it will:
+For each settings file found:
+    If `appsettings.json`, JSON file it will:
         1. Verify that all settings that are referenced in the `Deploy -> Required -> Keys` sections, have corresponding variables defined in the GitHub secrets or in GitHub environment variables of the GitHub repository.
-This ensures that new settings that are designated as "required", have been correctly set up in the GitHub repository  before deployment of the software.
 It is up to the developer to define what is "required" and what is not "required".
-2. Substitutes the values of all settings of all `appsettings.json` files, with the values of all secrets and environment variables stored in the GitHub project (for the specified environment of the build).
+        2. Substitutes the values of all settings of all scanned `appsettings.json` files, with the values of all secrets and environment variables stored in the GitHub project (for the specified environment of the build).
 These files are then rewritten back to the build artifacts, for deployment.
+    If `.env` name-value pair file, it will:
+        1. Verify that all the settings that require substitution of their values (i.e. use the substitution notation), have corresponding variables defined in the GitHub secrets or in GitHub environment variables of the GitHub repository.
+        2. Substitutes the values of all settings of all scanned `.env` files, with the values of all secrets and environment variables stored in the GitHub project (for the specified environment of the build).
+These files are then rewritten back to the build artifacts, for deployment.

 ## Set up

-This action relies on the source code (i.e., `appsettings.json` files) declaring what variables/secrets must be present in the GitHub repository, before deployment.
-This is achieved with the definition of a `Deploy -> Required -> Keys` section of the `appsettings.json` file for each deployable host.
+This action relies on the source code (i.e., `appsettings.json` and `.env` files) declaring what variables/secrets must be present in the GitHub repository, before deployment.

+In `appsettings.json` files, this is achieved with the definition of an additional `Deploy -> Required -> Keys` section of the `appsettings.json` file for each deployable host.

+In `.env` files, this is achieved by using the substitution notation, e.g., `<name>=#{VAR_NAME}` in the file.

-This action also relies on the variables/secrets being defined in the GitHub project for a specific environment, using a naming convention that can automatically match the variables in the `appsettings.json` files.
+This action also relies on the variables/secrets being defined in the GitHub project for a specific environment, using a naming convention that can automatically match the variables in the `appsettings.json`/`.env` files.

 ### Source Code

+#### AppSettings.json files

 This action depends on the definition of a set of `Deploy -> Required -> Keys` settings defined in one of your `appsettings.json` files.